carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 > ## Discussion 1: Number of tRNAs
 >
-> Inside the `annotated` directory, run the command `wc -l trnas.tsv` to get the number of lines in the file.
-Excluding the first line (which contains the header), observe that there are 67 tRNAs, whereas the [standard codon table](https://en.wikipedia.org/wiki/DNA_and_RNA_codon_tables#Translation_table_1) contains 61 coding codons (i.e. those that are non stop codons).
+> Inside the `thermophilusLMG18311_prokka` directory you created in the Exercise 2, run the command `wc -l trnas.tsv` to get the number of lines in the file.
+You'll get the number 68 as output.
+Excluding the first line of the `TSV` file (which contains the header), observe that there are 67 tRNAs, whereas the [standard codon table](https://en.wikipedia.org/wiki/DNA_and_RNA_codon_tables#Translation_table_1) contains 61 coding codons (i.e. those that are non stop codons).
 This means that there are several genes that produce the same tRNA.
 How could you explain this fact?
 >
 > > ## Solution
 > >
-> > The existence of many genes producing the same product (such as the same tRNA) can happen due to duplications of genes during the evolutionary history of a taxon.
+> > The existence of many genes producing the same product (such as the same tRNA) can happen due to duplications of genes during the evolutionary history of a clade.
 > {: .solution}
 {: .discussion}

-## Annotating multiple genomes
+## Annotating Multiple Genomes

 Now that we know how to annotate genomes with Prokka we can annotate all of the *S. agalactiae* in one run.